rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

    - Following original dynamics dictated by \eqref{eq:rev-sde} or \eqref{eq:pf-ode}.
    - Following some arbitrary dynamics.

-By ‘original dynamics,’ we mean the (reverse) SDE or ODE that exactly inverts the forward noising process, using the true or approximated score.
+By ‘original dynamics,’ we mean the (reverse) SDE or ODE that exactly inverts the forward noising process, using the approximated score.
 By ‘any dynamics’, we allow modifications to the drift or diffusion terms, for instance (as we will see later) to control log-density.

 We summarize these in the table below: